madsleejensen/github-backup-aws-s3/README.md

 # github-backup-to-s3

-simply backup all your repos to a aws s3 bucket.
+A tool to backup all your github repos to a aws s3 bucket.
+It can optionally backup just an organisation's repositories.

 ## Usage